1926–27 FA Cup: First round proper

+Northern Nomads (who were mainly based in Glossop at this time) and Stockton were the champion and finalist from the previous season's FA Amateur Cup.

 38 matches were scheduled to be played on Saturday, 27 November 1926.
 Eleven matches were drawn and went to replays in the following midweek fixture, of which two went to another replay.

 Second round proper

 The matches were played on Saturday, 11 December 1926.
 Three matches were drawn, with replays taking place in the following midweek fixture.

 Third round proper

 42 of the 44 First and Second Division clubs entered the competition at this stage, along with Third Division Millwall and Plymouth Argyle.
-Also given a bye to this round of the draw were amateur side Corinthian.
+Also given a bye to this round of the draw was amateur side Corinthian.
+Carlisle United, Poole and Rhyl were last teams from the qualifying rounds remaining in the competition.

 The matches were scheduled for Saturday, 8 January 1927.
 Four matches were drawn and went to replays in the following midweek fixture, of which one went to a second replay.

 Fourth round proper

 The matches were scheduled for Saturday, 29 January 1927.
 Five games were drawn and went to replays in the following midweek fixture, of which one went to a second replay.